SaysWis/Image_Classification/README.md

 # Image_Classification
 In this example, a color detection using OpenCV and Python is performed to separate different colors.
+The objective is to detect each color of the python logo, to be separated and denoised.
+That means, the blue, yellow and gray colors should be recognized.
+Check the (readme.pdf) file for more details.

 <p align="center">
   <img src="https://github.com/SaysWis/Image_Classification/blob/main/Image_classification.jpg">